bitsydarel/DBWeather/README.md

 ## Project Architecture

-DBWeather utilizes a highly modular Clean Architecture which is based on ideas from multiple styles of Architecture, including MVP, MVVM, and MVI.
+DBWeather utilizes a highly modular Clean Architecture which is based on ideas from multiple styles of Architecture, including MVP, MVVM.
 The goal of these principles is to encourage:
 - Decoupling/Separation of Concerns by dividing Presentation, Domain, and Data logic/contracts from their respective interfaces.
 This allows different modules of the project to be changed, without necessitating changes in other modules.
 - High Legibility due to proper separation of concerns, which leads to descriptive and unambiguous names (Weather, News, etc.).